OmarCodes2/OmarCodes2/README.md

 ### Hi there 👋
--👋 Hi, I’m Omar, third year Software Engineering student at McMaster University.
-I am a Software Developer at Vidyard.
+-👋 Hi, I’m Omar, third-year Software Engineering student at McMaster University.
+Currently on coop at Canada Life.

 -👀 I’m interested in Dev Ops and Fullstack.
 -📫 How to reach me: